TossingBot: Learning to Throw Arbitrary Objects with Residual Physics: Method Overview

 \subsection{Perception Module: Learning Visual Representations}

 We represent the visual input $I$ as an RGB-D heightmap image of the workspace (\ie a bin of objects).
 To compute this heightmap, we capture RGB-D images from a fixed-mount camera, project the data onto a 3D point cloud, and orthographically back-project upwards in the gravity direction to construct a heightmap image representation with both color (RGB) and height-from-bottom (D) channels.
-The RGB and D channels are normalized (mean-subtracted and divided by standard deviation) so that learned convolutional filters can be shared across the two modalities.
+The RGB and D channels are normalized (mean-subtracted and divided by standard deviation from a pre-recorded dataset of 100 images) so that learned convolutional filters can be shared across the two modalities.

 The edges of the heightmaps are defined with respect to the boundaries of the robot's picking workspace.
 In our experiments, this area covers a $0.9\times0.7$m tabletop surface, on top of which we place a bin of objects.
 Our heightmaps have a pixel resolution of $180\times140$, hence each pixel $i\in{I}$ represents a $5\times5$mm vertical column of 3D space in the robot's workspace.
 Using its height-from-bottom value, each pixel thereby corresponds to a unique 3D location in the robot's workspace.
 The input $I$ is fed into the perception network, a 7-layer fully convolutional residual network \cite{badrinarayanan2015segnet,he2016deep,long2015fully} (interleaved with 2 layers of spatial $2\times2$ max-pooling), which outputs a spatial feature representation $\mu$ of size $45\times35\times512$ that is then fed into the grasping and throwing modules.